jotpowers/Hobbies/name-badge.md

 ![Adafruit Frame](assets/badge-adafruit-led-module-frame.png)

 Finicky to assmble and felt very difficult to customize. it was nonetheless fun, useful and had positive reviews.
 At this stage I was just using [SketchUp](https://www.sketchup.com/) for all of my designs.
+You can even see some of the issues.
+The slicer reports that it is a [non-manifold geometry](https://all3dp.com/2/non-manifold-edges/)

 ### Circa 2018